lbwa/vue-auth-boilerplate/README.md

 ### How to use route-based layout

-A valid router config should based on the following structure:
+A valid router config should be based on the following structure:

 ```ts
 interface ConsoleRouteConfig extends RouteConfig {